 Example: Lead Acid LiFePO4 (Lithium)

 Battery Bank 3 Group 31 110 Ah 2 Group 31 size 100 Ah

 Weight 200 pounds 62 pounds

-Battery Monitoring - Our LiFePO4 batteries are equipped with two methods of monitoring battery State of Charge (SOC).
-This is important because unlike lead acid batteries, LiFePO4 batteries maintain a constant voltage between 13 and 13.4 volts so a volt meter is not an accurate indicator of SOC.
-An LED meter is built into the top of each battery to indicate the SOC.
-A built in Bluetooth capability enables real time monitoring of each battery through an APP on either an Android or IOS smartphone or tablet.
-The APP displays the state of charge (SOC) of the battery, the amp draw and voltage level, the temperature, the time to full charge and the number of charge/discharge cycles.
+Bluetooth Battery Monitoring - Our LiFePO4 batteries are equipped with Bluetooth for monitoring battery State of Charge (SOC) through a Smartphone or tablet app.
+This is important because unlike lead acid batteries, LiFePO4 batteries maintain a constant voltage between 13 and 13.4 volts so a voltmeter is not an accurate indicator of SOC.
+A built in Bluetooth capability enables real time monitoring of each battery through an app on either an Android or IOS smartphone or tablet.
+The app displays the state of charge (SOC) of the battery, the amp draw and voltage level, the temperature, the time to full charge and the number of charge/discharge cycles.
 This capability is nearly equivalent to having a built in battery bank monitoring system like a Link 2000.

 Winter Operation and Storage - LiFePO4 batteries can be stored in temperatures from 0°F to +100°F (-18°C to +38°C).
 It is recommended they not be charged and discharged at temperature below 0°F (-18°C) .
 It is recommended that the negative terminals be disconnected during winter or long term storage so there is no chance of draining the batteries while in storage.
 LiFePO4 batteries should be recharged at a minimum every 6 months while in storage.